dmwm/DAS/doc/sphinx/mapping.rst

 DAS Mapping DB
 ==============
-DAS Mapping DB holds information about all data-service APIs which participate in DAS.
-It provides maps to convert from/to DAS to/from API notations:
+The DAS Mapping DB holds information about all the data-service APIs which are used by DAS, and the necessary mappings to convert between DAS and API notations.

 .. figure:: _images/das_mappings.png

-Two maps, daskeys and das2api serve transformation from input DAS keys used by end-user into DAS record key and API input parameter.
-The notation maps is used to adjust keys for API records.
-Basically it provides a way to transform API raw output into DAS records.
+- The daskeys mapping is used to transform keys entered by a user into the keys that DAS uses internally to identify data in the cache.
+- The das2api mapping converts between internal DAS keys and the names required by the data service query.
+- The notation map transforms the keys in the data service response into the appropriate DAS equivalents.
-Optional apitag map is used to instruct DAS which API tag to use for given DAS key.
+- The optional apitag map is used to instruct DAS of which API tag should be attached to a given DAS key.

-Below we provide a particular examples of CMS mapping records in DAS Mapping DB:
+Below we provide an example of CMS mapping records in DAS Mapping DB:

 - API metric example: